-- Your pot is warped: Place your pan on a flat surface, then try moving the handle up and down to check if it wobbles.
-If it does, the bottom is warped; the pot won’t even get heated when you’re cooking.
+- Your pot is warped: Place your pan on a flat surface then try moving the handle up and down to check if it wobbles.
+If it does, it means the bottom is warped, the pot won’t even get heated when you’re cooking.

-- Your non-stick pot is scratched: With non-stick cookware that has a scratch inside, the coating can flake off and go into the food you are preparing.
+- Your non-stick pot is scratched: With non-stick cookware that has a scratch inside, the coating can start to flake off and go into the food you are preparing.

-- Your pot has loose, broken, or melted handles: These items will put you in danger of injuring yourself when you pick them up, spilling, or dropping whatever is cooking inside.
+- Your pot has loose, broken or melted handles: These items will put you in danger of injuring yourself when you pick them up; or spill or drop whatever is cooking inside.

 What not to cook in enameled cast iron?